 Situation 1: Selecting an Appropriate Contract Type

-At the tender stage, the design is complete, and no changes are anticipated.
-The Client wishes to minimize the involvement of resources in contract administration.
+At the tender stage, The design is finalized and no more changes are expected.
+The Client desires to keep the need for resources in contract management to the absolute minimum.

-- Also, the Client does not wish to involve his resources in contract administration.
-Other types of contracts would require some involvement by the Client, while a Lump Sum contract does not require that.
+- Additionally, the Client doesn’t want to involve their resources in the contract management.
+There are other types of contracts that require Client input, but the Lump Sum contract does not.

 Situation 2: Selecting an Appropriate Contract Type